Key West in Monroe County, Florida — The American South (South Atlantic)

 Topics.
 This historical marker is listed in this topic list: Notable Buildings.

 Location.
 24° 33.436′ N, 81° 48.254′ W. Marker is in Key West, Florida, in Monroe County.
-Marker can be reached from Duval Street north of Eaton Street, on the right when traveling south.
+It can be reached from Duval Street north of Eaton Street, on the right when traveling south.
 Touch for map.
 Marker is at or near this postal address: 322 Duval St, Key West FL 33040, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Captain's Room (a few steps from this marker); The Oldest House Cistern (a few steps from this marker); The Oldest House (a few steps from this marker); Key West Woman's Club (within shouting distance of this marker); Captain Martin Hellings House (within shouting distance of this marker); Robert Curry Mansion (within shouting distance of this marker); The Patterson-Baldwin House (within shouting distance of this marker); The Oldest Schoolhouse (within shouting distance of this marker).
+At least 8 other markers are within walking distance of this marker: Captain's Room (a few steps from this marker); The Oldest House Cistern (a few steps from this marker); The Oldest House (a few steps from this marker); Key West Woman's Club (within shouting distance of this marker); Captain Martin Hellings House (within shouting distance of this marker); Robert Curry Mansion (within shouting distance of this marker); The Patterson-Baldwin House (within shouting distance of this marker); The Oldest Schoolhouse (within shouting distance of this marker).
 Touch for a list and map of all markers in Key West.